collaborativebioinformatics/MoVana/README.md

 # MoVana
-MOsaic structural Variants ANonation in cAncer is a pipeline for identifying mosaic DNA rearrangements in the call set and linking them to functional impact.
+MOsaic structural Variants ANnonation in cAncer is a pipeline for identifying mosaic DNA rearrangements in the call set and linking them to functional impact.

 ## Background